-(e) Liberty Gold Royalty
+(h) Rawhide Royalty

-On February 29, 2020, the Company acquired a 15% net profit interest ("NPI") from Liberty Gold Corp. and its subsidiary, Pilot Gold USA Inc. The NPI entitles the Company to 15% of the net profits form the recovery and sale of minerals from certain unpatented claims located in Mineral County, Nevada, known as the Regent Hill Property.
-The interest also includes the possibility of bonus payments for each AuEq ounce, from the Regent Hill Property placed on leach pads after the first 115,000 AuEq ounce.
+On February 29, 2020, the Company acquired a 15% NPI from Liberty Gold Corp. and its subsidiary, Pilot Gold USA Inc. The NPI entitles the Company to 15% of the net profits from the recovery and sale of minerals from certain unpatented claims located in Mineral County, Nevada, known as the Regent Hill Property.
+The interest also includes the possibility of bonus payments for each gold equivalent ("AuEq") ounce, from the Regent Hill Property placed on leach pads after the first 115,000 AuEq ounce.
 Quarterly bonus payments per AuEq ounce will be based on a pricing grid providing for payments coming into effect when the monthly average gold price per ounce for each applicable quarter are US \$1,400 or more, commencing at US \$5.775 per AuEq ounce and increasing to as much as US \$29.05 per AuEq ounce if the monthly average exceeds US \$1,800 per ounce.